AVNV2201/movie-catelog-spring-boot-mongodb-elasticsearch/README.md

 - Maven
 - JDK
 - IDE( IntelliJ )
+- RabbitMQ Broker

 ## Maven Dependencies
 The Maven dependencies used for this Spring Boot project are -
+- spring-boot-starter-web
+- spring-boot-starter-data-mongodb
-- Spring Web
+- spring-boot-starter-data-elasticsearch
-- Spring Data MongoDB
+- spring-boot-starter-log4j2
-- Lombok
+- spring-boot-starter-amqp
-- Log4j2
+- lombok

 ## Models
 Models / POJO are -